Constraints in MySQL

 1. Adding Constraints

-Constraints can be added to an existing table using the ALTER TABLE
+Constraints can be added to an existing table using the ALTER TABLE statement.

 Example: